Bootstrap Diagnostic Tests: testing specification validity

 As is standard, the cdf $\hat{G}_{n}$, as well as the discrepancy $\hat{d} _{n}$, can be approximated using a sample $T_{n:i}^{\ast}$, $i=1,...,m$, of conditionally independent copies of $T_{n}^{\ast}$ (obtained by simulation):

 with $m$ user-chosen.
-Both $\hat{d}_{n,m}^{\ast}$ and $\hat{G}_{n,m}^{\ast}$ -- the latter being usually employed in applications of the bootstrap to compute p-values and confidence sets -- are key to assess specification validity without inducing pre-testing bias.
+Both $\hat{d}_{n,m}^{\ast}$ and $\hat{G}_{n,m}^{\ast}$, the latter being usually employed in applications of the bootstrap to compute \textit{p}-values and confidence sets, are key to assess specification validity without inducing pre-testing bias.